CALL NOW

 • Reflective tape

-How Does Negligence Affect An Underride Accident Injury Claim
+How Does Negligence Affect an Underride Accident Injury Claim

 Negligence describes a range of actions a driver did or did not take that led to an accident.
 Broadly, it refers to whether a driver was using reasonable care in a given situation, and can include scenarios like failing to yield or stop at a red light, failing to use turn signals or headlights, or even speeding.